jiricodes/hive-rushes-abstract-game/README.md

 # hive-rushes-abstract-game

+This is a Hive Helsinki Coding School's rush project of abstract games.

 ## About the Game

 [Game rules](/resources/5d-santorini-rulebook.pdf)

+Note: Our game doesn't have gods or heroes implemented.
 ## Usage

+You need to have buildessential and libncurses-dev packages installed.
+After that you only have to 'make' to run the program.

+## Controls

+Arrow keys: Move cursor.
+Spacebar: Verify selection

 ## Resources

 ## TODO
 -[ ] implement building pieces limits